tigermlt/blog/RecSys.md

 - Some terminology
   - top-N recommenders
     - for example, content-based recommender has individual interests store -> candidate generation module -> <- item similarities store
       - candidate generation -> candidate ranking module -> filtering module -> recommend results
       - item similarities store is where all the magic happens
-  -
+    - candidate generation, candidate ranking, filtering will live in some distributed web-service.
+Web front-end will talk to the while rendering a page for specific user